-Phase II of the project would link the Prebuild with U.S. reserves at Prudhoe Bay in Alaska.
-Unfavourable economic conditions from 1982 to the beginning of this decade led to indefinite delays in the completion of the ANGTS and a prolonged period of low activity for the Agency.
+Phase II of the AHGP would link the Prebuild with U.S. natural gas reserves at Prudhoe Bay in Alaska.
+Unfavourable economic conditions from 1982 to the beginning of the last decade led to indefinite delays in the completion of the ANGTS and a prolonged period of low activity for the Agency.
 In 2008, TransCanada PipeLines Limited (TransCanada), which now owns Foothills, was selected by the State of Alaska under the Alaska Gasline Inducement Act to receive up to $500 (USD) million in State assistance to pursue an Alaska gas pipeline.
 This large-scale project of 2,762 km, would transport 4.5 to 5.9 Bcf/d of natural gas in a buried 48-inch, high-pressure pipeline from Prudhoe Bay, Alaska, to markets in Canada and the lower 48 states.
 Project costs have been estimated at $32-41 billion (2009 USD) by TransCanada.

 The Alaska Natural Gas Transportation System

 The Agency’s organizational structure is defined by the Act.
 The Minister for Natural Resources, the Honourable Joe Oliver, was responsible for the management and direction of the NPA in 2013-14.

 The Act provides for the NPA Deputy Head, called the Commissioner, to be appointed by Governor in Council.
 During 2013-14, this position was held by the Deputy Minister of Natural Resources Canada, Serge Dupont.